 etc, will not find this 'virus' simply because it's not an

-virus.
-It's just a trick to make you damage your own computer.
+virus, but a phishing attempt - just a trick to make you damage your own computer.

 word to the wise... if you EVER get

 an email that tells you to manually

 something from your hard drive, DON'T DO IT!